 ‘No, no. Bring it down.
 Show it to me first.
 I do not remember having a suitcase up in the loft.’

-Jessy’s fourteen year old son came down the precarious stepladder carrying the ancient suitcase on his back.
-He was helping his mother clear the loft ready for its conversion.
-Jessy was Pete’s second wife.
-They had been married eighteen years and had two sons.
-Dave, a sixth form student, was the eldest and needed a bedroom of his own.
+Jessy’s fourteen-year-old son came down the precarious stepladder carrying the ancient suitcase on his back.
+She looked at it in utter amazement and asked Julian to put it downstairs in the lounge.

-Jessy did not feel like selling her mother’s terraced house for a bigger one out of London, so she convinced her husband to convert the loft space into another room.

-Jessy looked at the case in utter amazement and asked Julian to put it downstairs in the lounge.
 She’d have a look inside later.

-‘It is heavy, mum!’ the boy shouted dragging it into the lounge.
+‘It is heavy, mum,’ the boy shouted dragging it into the lounge.
 He put it down with a thump.

 When she was alone in the house, Jessy went to open it.

 The dust had piled thickly on its sides, around the leather straps and inside the stitches.
 The clasps were rusty but she opened it easily with a light click of her thumbs.
-Inside were clothes she did not recognize: a pink mohair sweater, a black felt beret, a mini-skirt, a silk scarf, a Burberry raincoat and a belt.
+Inside were clothes she did not recognize: a pink mohair sweater, a black felt beret, a mini skirt, a silk scarf, a Burberry raincoat and a belt.

-‘I never bought any of this stuff!’ she said to herself.
+‘I never bought any of this stuff,’ she said to herself.

-At the bottom, she saw a number of English grammar books, an English dictionary, a number of exercise books, all written in a faintly familiar handwriting.
+At the bottom, she saw several English grammar books, an English dictionary, several exercise books, all written in a faintly familiar handwriting.
 The scarf was made in France.

 That jogged her memory.

-Slowly, the cobwebs screening the deepest recesses of her brain began to lift, revealing bit by bit a forgotten past.
+The cobwebs screening the deepest recesses of her brain began to lift, revealing bit by bit a forgotten past.

 When she came upon a brown satin jewellery case, she found inside a pair of diamante Chanel earrings, two brooches, a silk rose, some rings and three black velvet chokers.
 By then she could not prevent her emotional memory from coming to the fore.

 The powerful impact of recollection gushed all over her.
-She stood open-mouthed for a brief second then shouted aloud in utter surprise, ’It is Pascale’s case!
-She never came to collect it!’
+She stood open-mouthed for a brief second then shouted aloud in utter surprise, ’It is Pascale’s case.
+She never came to collect it.’

-Unable to repress what she had buried for twenty two years at the bottom of her subconscious she sat down holding the chokers on her lap.
+Unable to repress what she had buried for twenty-two years at the bottom of her subconscious she sat down holding the chokers on her lap.
 Those chokers unleashed a distressing past.

 ==========

 Jessy and Pascale had met at a London College.
 She was doing an evening class teacher’s course and Pascale was studying English Proficiency.
-They were both young and beautiful: Pascale was a brunette with a Vidal Sassoon haircut, bright-eyed, insouciante and full of fun.
+They were both young and beautiful: Pascale was a brunette with a Vidal Sassoon haircut, bright-eyed, insouciant and full of fun.
 At the time, she was in the throes of divorcing her English husband whom she called Pierre.

 ‘He is such a terrible bore.
 You have no idea how bored I have been for the last two years.
 Forever watching television, football one day, rugby the other, pots of tea, the pub, fish and chips.
 Do you know what I did one day?
-I got hold of the pot of tea and slung it against the television screen, and walked out.
-You should have seen his face!
+I got hold of the pot of tea and slung it against the television screen and walked out.
+You should have seen his face.
 As soon as I finish my course, I am off, back to France.
-That is where real life is!’
+That is where real life is.’

 She did leave soon after getting her certificate but not for her hometown of Montpellier.
 She headed instead for Paris.